wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 To follow this tutorial, you need Node (you can [download it here](https://nodejs.org/en/download/)).
 You also need a Vonage account, which you can [register for here](https://www.vonage.com/communications-apis/).
 You will also need a [MongoDB account](https://account.mongodb.com/account/register).

-After you register for your MongoDB account, you need to set up a database, which you can learn to [do in MongoDB’s documentation](https://docs.mongodb.com/manual/tutorial/getting-started/).
+After you register for your MongoDB account, you need to set up a MongoDB Atlas database, which you can learn to [do in MongoDB’s documentation](https://docs.mongodb.com/manual/tutorial/getting-started/).

 Once you’ve created your Vonage account, you need to do some initial setup.